playauto/ah-jwtauth-plugin/README.md

 The original version has `/scripts/post_install.js` file.
-I removed that file due to it took some errors on the AWS Elastic Beanstalk Enviroment when do `npm install`.
+I removed that file because it took some errors on the AWS Elastic Beanstalk Enviroment's `npm install`.

 # ah-jwtauth2-plugin